Perth – Melbourne – Perth Tour

 The participants experience the unique natural wonders of Western Australia under professional guidance.

-In a comfortable coach, all age groups can reach the respective destinations of the day, which offer typical Australian experiences.
+In a comfortable coach, all age groups can reach their respective destinations of the day, which offer typical Australian experiences.
 Moreover, the comfortable accommodations ensure a stylish end to the eventful days and a refreshing night’s sleep.

 A balanced mix of experience and relaxation is a particular concept.
 Depending on the guests’ situation, wishes and interests, individual experiences and activities are woven into each day.